 However, you can also set the "Due" field (set to be renamed "Start time" at some point) in the Task Details options.
 "Due" time dictates when you want your future self to pay heed to this task.
 When your Google or Outlook calendar is connected, the "Due" field dictates the time at which the task scheduled.

 On the day the task is due, it receives an extra 10 points of Task Score to ensure that it is easy to spot if sorting list by Task Score.

 If you've setup a reminder, that will get triggered at the Due/Start time.

-The fastest way to snooze a task is by using the Quick Actions that appear when hovering on a task.
+The next fastest way to snooze a task is by using the Quick Actions that appear when hovering on a task.
 This is especially good when you want to hide for a human-ish amount of time 🙂

-However, you can also set a task to be hidden in the Task Detail window.
+Finally, you can also set a task to be hidden in the Task Detail window.
 This is most useful when you're going to set up ✨fancy ✨ forms of hiding, like flexible recurrence.
-The Task Detail pane allows you to set up ongoing rules about when they should be hidden vs. not.
-To set a Hide Until time in the Task Context:
+The Task Detail pane allows you to set up ongoing rules about when flexible recurring tasks should be hidden vs. not.
+To set a Hide Until time in the Task Details area:

 Click the field for "Hide Until"